Exploring San Cristobal Where to stay Where to eat How to get around How to get to San Cristobal Favourite stays

 San Cristobal de Las Casas is a magical fusion of the new and the old.
-Tradition is deeply ingrained in the culture of this colonial city, which you can see by the dress of the women as you walk down the street.
+Tradition is deeply ingrained in the culture of this colonial city, which you can see everywhere you go in the beautiful dress of the Indigenous women and the products sold at the markets here.

-But a new generation has come along too.
-Breathing new energy into the city, San Cristobal now thrives on community interaction and collaboratives in the form of cafes, galleries and community events.
+But a new generation has come along too, breathing new energy into the city.
+San Cristobal has become a multicultural destination that thrives on art and community interaction in the form of cafes, galleries and community events.

-With affordable accommodation and living costs, San Cristobal is starting to hit the digital nomad scene.
-The abundance of cafes and co-working spaces has made the city the perfect place to work.
+With affordable accommodation and low living costs, San Cristobal is starting to hit the digital nomad scene.
+The abundance of cafes and co-working spaces has made the city the perfect place to work remotely.